wrijpkema/developers-community/pages/documents/guides/Authentication/DetailedAPI.md

 *	The encryption should use RSA algorithm.

-*	JWE header should include header name “alg” with the value: RSA_OAEP_256.
+*	JWE header should include header name “alg" with the value: RSA_OAEP_256.

 ### OpenID JWT Signing